Creating a Web Messenger

 Installing the Web Messenger

-The web messenger is installed on your website, landing page or web app via our widget.
+The web messenger can be installed on your website, landing page or web app via our widget.
 The final step when creating/editing your web messenger will give you some pre-configured widget code to display a widget that opens the web messenger directly.

 You should paste this code just before the closing </body> tag on your web page.
 The widget is designed not to slow down your page.